dfinity/internet-identity/docs/ii-spec.md

     -   the `sessionPublicKey` contains the public key of the session key pair.

     -   the `maxTimeToLive`, if present, indicates the desired time span (in nanoseconds) until the requested delegation should expire.
-The Identity Provider frontend is free to set an earlier expiry time, but should not create a larger.
+The Identity Provider frontend is free to set an earlier expiry time, but should not create a one larger.

     -   the `derivationOrigin`, if present, indicates an origin that should be used for principal derivation instead of the client origin.
 Values must match the following regular expression: `^https:\/\/[\w-]+(\.raw)?\.ic0\.app$`.
-Internet Identity will onl y accept values that are also listed in the HTTP resource `https://<canister_id>.ic0.app/.well-known/ii-alternative-origins` o f the corresponding canister (see [Alternative Frontend Origins](#alternative-frontend-origins)).
+Internet Identity will only accept values that are also listed in the HTTP resource `https://<canister_id>.ic0.app/.well-known/ii-alternative-origins` of the corresponding canister (see [Alternative Frontend Origins](#alternative-frontend-origins)).

 6. Now the client application window expects a message back, with data `event`.